aliaaz99/GraSSRep/README.md

 $ pip install -r requirements.txt
 ```

-In addition, you will need \href{https://www.ebi.ac.uk/ena/browser/view/SRR606249}{wgsim}, ABySS, Bowtie2, and Mummer.
+In addition, you will need wgsim, ABySS, Bowtie2, and Mummer.

+Commands to run the code for simulated data are in simulated.sh file.
+Commands to run the code for shakya_1 data are in shakya_1.sh file.
+Commands to run the code for shakya_2 data are in shakya_2.sh file.

+ُخ اشرث